 With respect to the first group of calves (artificially inseminated with Farro semen), the question is much more difficult.
 These calves were either born with a syndactyl gene or were possible carriers of syndactylism.
-The damage suffered by Two Rivers does not fit neatly into any one of the four categories discussed above. • • •
+The damage suffered by Two Rivers does not fit neatly into any one of the four categories discussed above.

-Because there are no Texas Supreme Court cases on point dealing with the situation where one product is biologically combined with another to form, by a natural process, a continuation of those products, we must decide whether the Texas Supreme Court would view this case as one that should be governed by the doctrine of strict liability or the rules of commercial law.
+Because there are no Texas Supreme Court cases on point dealing with the situation where one product is biologically combined with another to form, by a natural process, a continuation of those products, we must decide whether the Texas Supreme Court would view this case we must should be governed by the doctrine of strict liability or the as one that should be governed by the doctrine of strict liability or the rules of commercial law.
 The theoretical bases and policy rationale of contract law and strict liability have been separated and firmly established.
 Mid Continent, supra, 572 S.W.2d at 311.
 The Texas Supreme Court noted the distinction in Nobility Homes when it quoted the following language of Chief Justice Traynor: